circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

          docker:
            - image: circleci/ruby:2.3
      ```
-     The primary container is an instance of the first list image listed.
-Your build commands run in this container and must be declared for each job.
+     The primary container is an instance of the first image listed.
+Your {% comment %} TODO: Job {% endcomment %}build commands run in this container and must be declared for each job.

 6. The `checkout:` step is required to run jobs on your source files.
 Nest `checkout:` under `steps:` for every job by search and replacing
      ```